shaosHumbleAccount/roso_viz/README.md

 A Visualization tool designed for RoboSoccor Lab of Technische Universität München (TUM).
 See more at http://www.rcs.ei.tum.de/en/Lehre/Labs/pr_rs/.

-How to Run
+How to Build
 -------------------------------
-The simplest way is to just use the executable in the quick_start\ folder (should work in the lab of TUM).
+The simplest way is to use Qt Creator, load roso_viz.pro, and click Run.
-It's also very easy to build by yourself.

 How to Use